Loach

-Loaches are fish of the superfamily Cobitoidea.
+Loaches are ray-finned fishes of the suborder Cobitoidei.
 They are freshwater, benthic (bottom-dwelling) fish found in rivers and creeks throughout Eurasia and northern Africa.
-Loaches are among the most diverse groups of fish; the 1249 known species of Cobitoidea comprise about 107 genera divided among 9 families.
+Loaches are among the most diverse groups of fish; the 1249 known species of Cobitoidei comprise about 107 genera divided among 9 families.

 Etymology

-The name Cobitoidea comes from the type genus, Cobitis, described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae.
+The name Cobitoidei comes from the type genus, Cobitis, described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae.
 However, its origin predates modern zoological nomenclature and derives from a term used by Aristotle to refer to "small fishes that bury... like the gudgeon."

 Description

 Loaches display a wide variety of morphologies, making the group difficult to characterize as a whole using external traits.
 They range in adult length from the 23 mm (1 in) miniature eel-loach, Pangio longimanus, to the 50 cm (20 in) imperial flower loach, Leptobotia elongata, with the latter weighing up to 3 kg (6.6 lbs).
 Most loaches are small, narrow-bodied and elongate, with minute cycloid scales that are often embedded under the skin, patterns of brown-to-black pigment along the dorsal surface and sides, and three or more pairs of whisker-like barbels at the mouth.
-The type species of the family Cobitidae, Cobitis taenia, has a body shape and pigment pattern typical of Cobitoidea.
+The type species of the family Cobitidae, Cobitis taenia, has a body shape and pigment pattern typical of Cobitoidei.
 However, many loaches are eel-like or conversely, quite stout-bodied; some balitorids have large, visible scales.

 Loaches in the families Cobitidae, Botiidae, and Serpenticobitidae possess a bifid, protrusible spine below the eye, or in the case of the genus Acantopsis, between the eye and the tip of the snout.

 Taxonomy

 Classification

-Cobitoidea is a superfamily within the order Cypriniformes, one of the most diverse groups of vertebrates.
-The order is commonly known as "minnows, carps, loaches, and relatives," and it includes the suckers (Catostomidae) and algae eaters (Gyrinocheilidae).
-Fishes of the latter family, which contains only a single genus Gyrinocheilus, are sometimes referred to as sucking loaches.
-It is uncertain if Gyrinocheilidae, or a clade containing both Gyrinocheilidae and Catostomidae, is sister to Cobitoidea.
+Cobitoidei is a suborder within the order Cypriniformes, one of the most diverse groups of vertebrates.
+The order is commonly known as "minnows, carps, loaches, and relatives," and has included the suckers (Catostomidae) and algae eaters (Gyrinocheilidae), these are now regarded as separate suborders, the Gyrinocheiloidei and the Catostomoidei.
+Members of the latter family, which contains only a single genus Gyrinocheilus, are sometimes referred to as sucking loaches.
+It is uncertain if Gyrinocheilidae, or a clade containing both Gyrinocheilidae and Catostomidae, is sister to Cobitoidei.

+Eschmeyer's Catalog of Fishes classifies the families in the suborder as follows: